wholeNaNyards/wholenanyards.com/content/blog/2018-05-30-cost-of-an-irl-road-trip-stream/cost-of-an-irl-road-trip-stream.md

 ---
-path: '/cost-of-an-irl-road-trip-stream'
 title: 'The True Cost of an IRL Road Trip Stream'
 published: false
 date: 2018-05-30
-description: 'Apparently we had reached a great height in the atmosphere, for the sky was a dead black, an'
 image: 'data-usage.png'
 imageDescription: 'Data usage graph for irl road trip stream'
 ---